-- Depreciation and Revaluation Loss of Non-Current Assets Reflects the annual cost of assets consumed during the year - Capital Grant Income Used to help fund the capital programme, recognised in the CIES in line with proper accounting practice. - Revenue Expenditure Funded from Capital Capital funded expenditure charged to the CIES under statute. - Loss on De-Recognition of Non-Current Assets-Transfer of Non-Current Assets, largely relating to Brookfields School transferring to academy status from 31 August 2018.
+- Depreciation and Revaluation Loss of Non-Current Assets Reflects the annual cost of assets consumed during the year - Capital Grant Income Used to help fund the capital programme, recognised in the CIES in line with proper accounting practice. - Revenue Expenditure Funded from Capital Capital funded expenditure charged to the CIES under statute. - Loss on De-Recognition of Non-Current Assets and Financial Instruments Transfer of Non-Current Assets, largely relating to Ditton Primary School transferring to academy status from during the year and Includes the de-recognition on closure of Halton Borough Transport. - Minimum Revenue Position Amount set aside in the General Fund to recognise the repayment of debt.
+In line with proper accounting practice this is not required to be included in the CIES.

-- Minimum Revenue Position Amount set aside in the General Fund to recognise the repayment of debt.
-In line with proper accounting practice this is not required to be included in the CIES. - Pension Adjustments Denotes the difference between the accounting cost of pensions (included in the CIES) and the actual employer contributions to the pension fund.
-More information on pensions is included elsewhere within the narrative report. - Movement in Reserves As per proper accounting practice, changes to reserves are not required to be included in the CIES. - Other Differences Includes the Collection Fund adjustment, difference between amounts credited to the CIES and amounts to be recognised under statutory provisions relating to Council Tax and Business Rates. - Surplus on Revaluation of PP&E Increase in the value of those non-current assets that have been revalued during the year. - Gain on Pension Assets / Loss on Pension Adjustments Information on these adjustments is included within the Pension Liability heading as part of the narrative report. - Revaluation of Available for Sale Financial Instruments Increase in the value of available for sale financial instruments held, in-year decrease has no impact on the Council's general fund. - Revaluation of Financial Assets Measured at Fair Value Through Other Comprehensive Income.
+- Pension Adjustments Denotes the difference between the accounting cost of pensions (included in the CIES) and the actual employer contributions to the pension fund.
+More information on pensions is included elsewhere within the narrative report. - Movement in Reserves As per proper accounting practice, changes to reserves are not required to be included in the CIES. - Other Differences Includes the Collection Fund adjustment, difference between amounts credited to the CIES and amounts to be recognised under statutory provisions relating to Council Tax and Business Rates. - Surplus on Revaluation of PP&E Increase in the value of those non-current assets that have been revalued during the year. - Loss on Pension Assets / Gain on Pension Adjustments Information on these adjustments is included within the Pension Liability heading as part of the narrative report. - Revaluation of Financial Assets Measured at Fair Value Through Other Comprehensive Income.
 Increase in the value of financial instruments held.
 This has no impact on the General Fund.